hugojosefson/todo-markdown/README.md

        with the new file name without file extension.
 1. [x] Writes a table of contents between any comments `<!-- toc -->` and `<!-- /toc -->`.
+1. [ ] If all sub-tasks of a task are completed, marks the task as completed.

 ## Further details